windows93dotnet/sys42/README.md

 > Some original API were too good and didn't need any changes.
 We did some rewrite from scratch when original scripts didn't fit well our codebase, either because original implementation was too big, too old (no ES modules) or not specific enough. \
 > While doing that, an habit emmerged: STDD (Stolen Test Driven Development).

 Many thanks to all authors who shared that knowledge!
-We tried to mention licences and credits as much as possible, but please contact us if you think we forgot you or if you disagree with licence usage.
+We tried to mention licenses and credits as much as possible, but please contact us if you think we forgot you or if you disagree with license usage.

 We know it's far from a perfect solution when considering open source contribution.
 But the project modularity nature is a bit too much entangled to use most existing 3rd party modules.

 ## How to use

-[...]

 <pre id="a1" style="font-size: 70%; line-height:1.2;">
 [1] sys42 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
 Without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the License for more details.